 - Goals and metrics that show training effectiveness

 - Creative ideas for training initiatives

-- Ongoing marketing to encourage participation
+- Ongoing marketing to encourage participation in training

 - Reinforcement of what employees learn

 Read on to learn how you can implement these training best practices into your own employee development programs.

 A high quality training program starts with a person – a champion.
 We’ll call this person the program manager.
 In some organizations this person might be the training and development manager, learning and development specialist, training coordinator, chief learning officer… there are a lot of options here.
 Regardless of job title, this person is the one who manages training.